SkyLined/mUDPJSON/README.md

 Notes
 -----
-The cSender and cReceiver instances can be on the same machine or on two different machines.
-By default cSender broadcasts to all machines on the local subnet.
+The `cSender` and `cReceiver` instances can be on the same machine or on two different machines.
+By default `cSender` broadcasts to all machines on the local subnet.

-cSender.fSendMessage is used to send a message that consist of one value converted to a string using JSON.stringify. cReveiver emits one message event for each such message received, with two parameters.
-The first parameter is an Error object if an invalid message was received or undefined if the message was valid.
-The second parameter is the value that was sent, reconstructed from the data in the message using JSON.parse.
+`cSender.fSendMessage` is used to send a message that consist of one value converted to a string using `JSON.stringify`. `cReveiver` emits one `message` event for each such message received, with two parameters.
+The first parameter is an `_Error_` object if an invalid message was received or undefined if the message was valid.
+The second parameter is the value that was sent, reconstructed from the data in the message using `JSON.parse`.

 The protocol used to transmit data is simple and robust.
 Each message sent starts with a string that represents the length of the JSON data in the message,